openoms/bitcoin-tutorials/BTCPayServer/README.md

 * BTCpayServer, NBXplorer and the .NET Core is confined to the user `btcpay`.
 * The BTCPay data and store settings are stored on the HDD `/mnt/hdd/.btcpayserver` and recoverable on a reinstall / SDcard update.
 * Sets up a Tor Hidden Service if Tor is active
+* to change the BTCpay domain or update run the most recent script again

 ### Setting up BTCPayServer